 Fly out to Kathmandu, Delhi, Singapore or Bangkok.

-Bhutan has some of the best trekking in the World and as part of our 9d pacakge we offer a fully supported 4-day trek on the famous Druk (or Thunder Dragon) Trail.
+Bhutan has some of the best trekking in the World and as part of our 9d package we offer a fully supported 4-day trek on the famous Druk (or Thunder Dragon) Trail.
 With much of the hike up and around 4,000m, this will also help you acclimatise for the race (which has an average altitude of 2,300m).
 The 9d itinerary also takes in a visit to the famous Tigers Nest and an overnight stopover in the capital Thimphu.

 Arrival from Kathmandu.